to pose (verb) – assume a particular position in order to be photographed, painted, or drawn.

 More weddings you’ll love:

-Clifton College Bristol Wedding Photography
+Clifton College Wedding Photographer

 For more information & to check availability: